keenlabs/KeenClient-Python/README.rst

 Data Enrichment
 ```````````````

-Keen IO can enrich event data by parsing or joining it with other data properties.
-This is done through the concept of “add-ons”.
+A data enrichment is a powerful add-on to enrich the data you're already streaming to Keen IO by pre-processing the data and adding helpful data properties.
 To activate add-ons, you simply add some new properties within the "keen" namespace in your events.
 Detailed documentation for the configuration of our add-ons is available `here <https://keen.io/docs/api/python#data-enrichment>`_.

 Here is an example of using the `URL parser <https://keen.io/docs/streams/data-enrichment-overview/#addon-url-parser>`_: